MShaker/java-game-of-life/README.md

 determines the next state.
 A living cell switches to dead if it has less than 2 or more than 3 neighboring cells that are alive.
 A living cell remains alive if it has 2 or 3 adjacent living cells.
 A dead cell become alize if it has exaclty 3 living neighbors.

-This implementation of Life wraps edges of the grid around to crate a closed system, so the rightmost cells are considered adjacent to the leftmost cells and the leftmost cells are likewise adjacent to the rightmost.
+This implementation of Life wraps edges of the grid around to create a closed system, so the rightmost cells are considered adjacent to the leftmost cells and the leftmost cells are likewise adjacent to the rightmost.
 The top row of cells is considered adjacent to the bottom row of cells and vice versa.
 For this reason the minumum grid size is 3x3 so as to prevent a single cell being adjacent to the same node from differnet directions.